Rustic Modern RV Tour

-Yes we have a mini venus flytrap in our kitchen and he’s doing okay, but honestly my jar of vinegar/dish soap probably does a better job.
+Yes we have a mini venus flytrap in our kitchen, but honestly my jar of vinegar/dish soap probably does a better job.

 Oh and you can catch a glimpse of my mom’s Avocado Seed Planter in this photo, which I just placed a new seed in.
 She created a way to plant avocado seeds where you don’t need to use messy toothpicks.
 Be sure to check them out in her Etsy shop!